mo-martin/wandisco-documentation/docs/quickstarts/hdp_lhv_client-adlsg2_lan.md

 * Azure VM instance set up and running, with root access available (instructions were tested on RHEL 7.7).
   * (TBC) Minimum size VM recommendation = **Standard A4m v2 (4 vcpus, 32 GiB memory).**

-    A mininum of 100GB storage is required for the `/var` partition.
+    A minimum of 100GB storage is required for the `/var` partition.
   * [Docker](https://docs.docker.com/install/) (v19.03.3 or higher), [Docker Compose](https://docs.docker.com/compose/install/) (v1.24.1 or higher), and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on instance.
   * `wget`, `tar` and `unzip` utilities installed on the instance, including a CLI text editor (such as `vi`).
   * Java v1.8 installed on the instance (run `yum install -y java-1.8.0-openjdk.x86_64` on the VM).
+  * Iptables and selinux are disabled.
 * Administrator credentials for the HDP Ambari Manager and root access via terminal.
 * Network connectivity to the Ambari Manager and NameNode.
 * Credentials for accessing the Data Lake Storage Gen2 and Databricks cluster.